-Austin Film Commission - The Austin Film Commission, a department of the Austin Convention and Visitors Bureau, provides resources to film and television productions in the Austin area.
-Austin is home to a talented crew base and great vendors that will give you more production value per-dollar spent—the Austin Film Commission can supply referrals to local crew, equipment and support services.
-Austin has diverse filming locations within 30 minutes of downtown: neighborhoods, Americana towns, the hill country, lakes and farmland.
-The Austin Film Commission can assist with location research as well as generally guide filmmakers on working in Austin.
-For details about these services, please contact Brian Gannon at 512-583-7230.
+Austin Film Commission - The Austin Film Commission, a department of Visit Austin, provides resources to film and television productions in the Austin area.
+Austin is home to a talented crew base and great vendors that will give you more production value per-dollar spent.
+The Austin Film Commission supplies referrals to local crew, equipment and support services.
+The Commission also assists with location research as well as generally guide filmmakers on working in Austin.
+For details about these services, please contact Brian Gannon at email@example.com and 512-583-7230.

 Texas Film Commission - The Texas Film Commission provides incentives for qualifying films that are made in Texas.
-Services of the Texas Film Commission include: free information and assistance to projects of all types and all budgets; referrals to crew, equipment and support services; location research; guidance on filming on State-owned property, including highways, buildings and parks; and information on sales tax exemptions for items used in production.
+Services of the Texas Film Commission include: Free information and assistance to projects of all types and all budgets; referrals to crew, equipment and support services; location research; guidance on filming on State-owned property, including highways, buildings and parks; and information on sales tax exemptions for items used in production.
 See the Film Commission's website for a searchable database of 1,300+ Texas-based crew members and support services, and for weekly updates of the Production Hotline, listing cast and crew calls throughout Texas.
-For more details about the resources available through the Texas Film Commission, please contact them at 512-463-9200.
+For more information, please contact 512-463-9200.

 Austin Studios, a nonprofit organization, provides production offices, construction and shooting space, storage, acres of parking and a dailies screening room, all on land leased from the City.
 Contact Austin Studios for information on rates and availability: 512-322-0145 (phone), 512-322-5192 (fax).